Practice Overview

 • five defendants in a conspiracy to kidnap and rape (Operation Collywobbles) before HHJ Barrie at Isleworth CC.

-• a rape where the complainant lacked consent;
+• a rape where the complainant lacked capacity to consent;

 • a campaign of rape by a man of his daughter over 10 years, resulting in the birth of a child.
 He also sexually abused his niece aged between 9-12;